Empire Hotel, Fortitude Valley: Description

 A rendered building constructed of brick and stone, the Empire Hotel is located at a prominent intersection in Fortitude Valley.
 It consists of a main three storeyed L-shaped structure with basement, a two storeyed section on the south-western end facing Brunswick Street, a one storeyed skillion roofed section adjoining the rear of the main building, and a detached one-storeyed rendered masonry toilet block, also at the rear.

 The Brunswick Street elevation comprises six bays and the Ann Street elevation contains three bays.
 A cantilevered awning extends along the two street frontages which are tiled at ground level.

 Above the awning are two levels of projecting verandahs.
 These highly ornate verandahs are supported by twin cast-iron columns and feature timber handrails, cast-iron balustrades and brackets and a timber and cast-iron frieze at the junction between the first and second levels.
 French doors open onto the verandah which is roofed with rolled corrugated iron.

 Painted corrugated iron hip roofs are concealed on the street elevations by an ornate masonry parapet wall.
 Supported on shallow twin brackets, the parapet consists of masonry balusters and pillars at the junction of each bay topped by urns.
 A projecting pediment in the Brunswick Street facade which breaks the line of the parapet is flanked by interlocking circles, instead of balusters.

 The ground floor contains a bottle shop entered from the street corner, a public bar with entry from Brunswick Street, an entry foyer also opening off Brunswick Street, a lounge bar and bistro and a loading bay.
 There are remnants of art deco plaster work throughout.
 The entry foyer, now in the art deco manner, features decorative plaster ceilings, patterned floors, tiled walls, timber doors with etched glass panels, and a 1930s lift.
 The original 1889 staircase has been refurbished with metal balustrade and tiled walls to the first floor level but retains its original timber joinery and balustrade between the first and second floor.
 Two arched windows, the lower one being leadlight, illuminate the stairwell.

 A lounge, dining room, kitchen, private bar and staff rooms are located on the first floor.
 These rooms have ornate plaster cornices and ceilings.
 The lounge and dining rooms have timber parquetry floors and coloured leadlight windows in distinctive art deco patterns.

 On the second floor bedrooms and bathrooms are linked by a central corridor.
 Much of the fabric dates from 1889 including doors, architraves and skirtings, plasters arches over the hallway and main stairwell.
 A second staircase, with original timber panelling and balustrades, links the first and second floors at the south-western end of the Anne Street elevation.

-Despite the demolition of part of the Ann street wing, the Empire Hotel is a large and impressive building.
-The street facades are intact above awning level and internally much of the original fabric remains along with evidence of major refurbishments.